seb-hall/EE40098-Labs/cwb/report/EE40098-CWB.typ

 // MARK: INTRO
 = Introduction

 Genetic algorithms (GAs) are a type of iterative algorithm based on biological evolution.
+They are used to find approximate solutions to optimisation and search problems by mimicking processes such as natural selection and genetic mutation to simulate a 'survival of the fittest' scenario over multiple generations.

 // MARK: EX 1
 = Exercise 1